ak24watch/Graphormer/README.md

 Encodes shortest path distances using an embedding table.

-### Signet

-Encodes eigenvectors and eigenvalues using a series of linear layers.

 ### Centrality Encoder

 Encodes node centrality features based on in-degrees and out-degrees.